dfm/shifttab.nvim/README.md

 autocmd FileType python setlocal noshowmode
 ```

+(Don't forget to run `:PlugInstall` to get the new plugin installed!)

 ## Usage

 When in insert mode, hit `Shift-Tab` when you're inside a function/method call